bkestelman/graph-theory/README.md

 A demo graph-theory server is running (hopefully!) at http://192.81.214.140

+Left-click to add a vertex, right-click to delete.
+Edges are added automatically

 Feel free to open issues for bug reports or feature requests!

 ## Setup